Elections: APC stands chance of winning Delta – Ima Niboro | TODAY.NG

 Ima Niboro, a former Managing Director of the News Agency of Nigeria (NAN), says the All Progressives Congress (APC) stands a chance of winning Saturday’s Governorship and State Assembly elections in Delta.

-Niboro, a chieftain of APC in Delta, made this known to NAN in Warri on Wednesday.
+Niboro, a chieftain of APC in Delta, made this known to NAN in Warri.

 He based his optimism on the impressive result the party had in the Feb.
 23 Presidential and National Assembly elections in the state.